This is what you will learn by reading this blog;

 A disadvantage of this order is that the impact of your 1st interview is significantly lower.
 When introducing an assessment after a 1st interview you’ve turned the role of a 1st interview into collecting information where the role of the assessment is validating the information and collecting again what you’ve collected during the interview.
 This makes the 1st interview actually superfluous while you’re investing quite some time and money in it.
 Quite a shame, isn’t it?
 You try to save money by being selective with your assessments while this actually causes a lost of money during the interview stage.

 Our pre-selection technology introduces the assessments already during the very first application.
 We do this by facilitating a new application flow for candidates where we not only ask you for previous experience, but moreover introduce short, fun games to assess personality and skills.

-Now all you need to do is choosing a pre-employment assessment software and you’re ready to rumble.
+Now all you need to do is choose a pre-employment assessment software and you’re ready to rumble.

 The impact of pre-employment assessments on your job interviews

 Since you’ve already collected a lot of information prior to the interview you can now focus on diving into this information.
-This results into the fact that evaluating an interview is now longer about interpreting all the information (because that’s what you did during the interview now), but about how to improve the process of interpreting this information.
+This results in the fact that evaluating an interview is no longer about interpreting all the information (because that’s what you did during the interview now), but about how to improve the process of interpreting this information.

 Besides, the quality of your information raises significantly since you now have more time to dive deeper into specific pieces of information to create a deeper understanding.
-And last but not least: there won’t be that much surprises during the 1st interview, which leads to an increased conversion between the 1st and 2nd interview.
+And last but not least: there won’t be that many surprises during the 1st interview, which leads to an increased conversion between the 1st and 2nd interviews.

 So that’s it – it’s just all about knowing when to know what.
 The magic isn’t in letting robots conduct an interview or letting algorithms filter out humans in the process.
 It’s just about finding the right order of the process.